Justification: An Eternal Reality

 Every priest stands daily ministering and offering time after time the same sacrifices, which can never take away sins; 12 but He, having offered one sacrifice for sins for all time, SAT DOWN AT THE RIGHT HAND OF GOD, 13 waiting from that time onward UNTIL HIS ENEMIES BE MADE A FOOTSTOOL FOR HIS FEET.
 14 For by one offering He has perfected for all time those who are sanctified.
 Hebrews 10:11-14 (NASB)

 Think about this amazing fact.
 When Jesus died and rose some 2000 years ago, the benefits of his sacrifice went backward and forward in time.
-It provided forgiveness and reconciliation for those who trusted in God before Christ and provides the same for all who would come after.
+It provided forgiveness and reconciliation for those who trusted in God before Christ’s coming to earth and provides the same for all who would come after.

 In other words, God forgave past, present, and future sins by Christ’s one sacrifice.

 King David was forgiven for his adultery and the murder of Bathsheba’s husband, Uriah.
-Both sins were punishable by death; yet, God freely forgave David.
+Both sins were punishable by death; yet, God forgave David.
+How could a just God do that without violating his just wrath against sin?
+When the woman caught in adultery was dragged before Jesus in John Chapter 8, he forgave her instantly for a sin that was punishable by stoning under the Law of Moses.
 How could a just God do that?
-When the woman caught in adultery was dragged before Jesus in John Chapter 8, he forgave her outright for a sin that was punishable by stoning under the Law of Moses.
-How could a just God do that?
 The answer is that Jesus’ looming sacrifice was already considered to be in effect.
-Jesus was making “draws” from a future deposit, which from God’s eternal perspective had already been accomplished.
+Jesus made “draws” from a future deposit, which from God’s eternal perspective had already been accomplished.

 It is fair, then, to say that the benefits of Jesus’ death and resurrection are not time bound.
 They are eternal, complete, and finished.